 I've heard so many conflicting things.
 I have used it before to sleep at night and help regulate my mood swings, is this really unsafe?

 In many ways this makes marijuana much like alcohol in that we have found good use for it, but it definitely can cause harm.
 No physician is going to recommend that you use marijuana for sleep at night and to regulate your mood.
 There are two reasons for this.
 One is that smoking marijuana is harmful to your lungs just like cigarette smoke, and slows your thinking.
 The other reason is that we have safer, more effective methods of assisting in sleep and stabilizing mood.
 Your use of marijuana could be covering up a mood disorder which should be diagnosed and treated appropriately.
 I suggest that you schedule an appointment with your primary care physician.
 The two of you can discuss your issues that you have been using marijuana for.
 He or she will not judge you and will appreciate you being open.
 The doctor will be able to figure out how best to help you with these issues and even answer any question you have about the risks of the recreational use of marijuana.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.